-Carter I. TYPE AND PURPOSE OF ACTION Offer for Sale at Public Auction, 640 acres of state land currently held in trust for the benefit of Public Schools.
+CHECKLIST ENVIRONMENTAL ASSESSMENT Project Name: Eastern Land Office Land Banking 2014 Proposed Implementation Date: 2014 Proponent: Smith Ranch, Inc. Location: T4S R50E S16 County: Powder River I. TYPE AND PURPOSE OF ACTION Offer for Sale at Public Auction, 80 acres of state land currently held in trust for the benefit of Public Schools.
 Revenue from the sale would be deposited in a special account used to purchase replacement lands meeting acquisition criteria related to legal access, productivity, potential income and proximity to existing state ownership which would then be held in trust for the benefit of Public Schools.
 The proposed sale is part of a program called Land Banking authorized by the 2003 Legislature.
 The purpose of the program is for the Department of Natural Resources and Conservation to overall, diversify uses of land holdings of the various trusts, improve the sustained rate of return to the trusts, improve access to state trust land and consolidate ownership.
 II.
-PROJECT DEVELOPMENT PUBLIC INVOLVEMENT, AGENCIES, GROUPS OR INDIVIDUALS CONTACTED: Provide a brief chronology of the scoping and ongoing involvement for this project. - A letter was distributed in September 2004 to all state surface lessees informing them of the Land Banking Program and requesting nominations. - Legal notices were published in the Ekalaka Eagle in July, 2014. - Direct mailings were made to lessees, adjacent landowners, County Commissioners and other concerned parties.
-Comments were received from Montana Dept. of Fish, Wildlife, & Parks, and Montana Dept. of Transportation. - Follow-up contacts were made by phone and mail with parties requesting additional information. - The tracts were also posted on the DNRC web page at: http://dnrc.mt.gov/TLMSPublic/LandBanking/LBTest.aspx 2.
+PROJECT DEVELOPMENT PUBLIC INVOLVEMENT, AGENCIES, GROUPS OR INDIVIDUALS CONTACTED: Provide a brief chronology of the scoping and ongoing involvement for this project. - A letter was distributed in September 2004 to all state surface lessees informing them of the Land Banking Program and requesting nominations. - Legal notice was published in the Powder River Examiner in July, 2014. - Direct mailings were made to lessees, adjacent landowners, County Commissioners and other concerned parties.
+Comments were received from the Montana Dept. of Fish, Wildlife, and Parks, and Montana Dept. of Transportation. - Follow-up contacts were made by phone and mail with parties requesting additional information. - The tracts were also posted on the DNRC web page at: http://dnrc.mt.gov/TLMSPublic/LandBanking/LBTest.aspx 2.
 OTHER GOVERNMENTAL AGENCIES WITH JURISDICTION, LIST OF PERMITS NEEDED: None 3.
 ALTERNATIVES CONSIDERED:

 Alternative A- No action, under this alternative the state would retain existing land ownership pattern and would not sell the tract of land.
-Alternative B- Under this alternative, the Department would request and recommend approval by the Land Board to sell the proposed land locked tract.
+Alternative B- Under this alternative, the Department would request and recommend approval by the Land Board to sell the proposed land locked tracts.
 If approved by the board, the sale would be at public auction.
 The income from the sale would be pooled with other land sale receipts from across the state to fund the purchase of other state land, easements, or improvements for the beneficiaries of the respective trusts.
 III.
 IMPACTS ON THE PHYSICAL ENVIRONMENT - RESOURCES potentially impacted are listed on the form, followed by common issues that would be considered. - Explain POTENTIAL IMPACTS AND MITIGATIONS following each resource heading. - Enter "NONE" If no impacts are identified or the resource is not present.
 4. GEOLOGY AND SOIL QUALITY, STABILITY AND MOISTURE: Consider the presence of fragile, compactable or unstable soils.
 Identify unusual geologic features.
 Specify any special reclamation considerations.
 Identify any cumulative impacts to soils.
-Alternative A- No Impact Alternative B- This tract is currently being grazed if sold the land will likely remain as grazing land with minimal disturbance occurring.
+Alternative A- No Impact Alternative B- This tract is currently being grazed and there is a small hayfield on one of the parcels, if sold the land will continue to be grazed and hayed with minimal disturbance occurring.
 5. WATER QUALITY, QUANTITY AND DISTRIBUTION: Identify important surface or groundwater resources.
 Consider the potential for violation of ambient water quality standards, drinking water maximum contaminant levels, or degradation of water quality.
 Identify cumulative effects to water resources.
 Alternative- A No Impact Expected.

-Alternative B- No Impacts Expected- There are three stock water dams and a pipeline located on the tract.
-Water rights will transfer with the sale of the property.
+Alternative B- No Impacts Expected- Water rights will transfer with the sale of these tracts.
 Other water quality and/or quantity issue will not be impacted by the proposed action.
 6. AIR QUALITY: